-In the existing papers, the IEAP actuators and sensors are, as a rule, characterized in ambient air and at constant temperature, but the RH level is often not even specified.
-The knowledge on the behavior of IL-based electrochemical systems, working in air at the full range of RH, is of crucial importance, irrespective of their field of application – actuation, sensing, energy storage, or energy harvesting.
-The effect of ambient humidity on the performance of the IEAP actuators or sensors with IL as the electrolyte is seldom discussed, as ILs are considered being fully stable in ambient conditions.
+In the existing papers, IEAP actuators and sensors are, as a rule, characterized in ambient air and at constant temperature, but the RH level is often not even specified.
+The knowledge on the behavior of the IL-based electrochemical systems, working in air at the full range of RH, is of crucial importance, irrespective of their field of application – actuation, sensing, energy storage, or energy harvesting.
+The effect of ambient humidity on the performance of the IEAP actuators or sensors with IL as the electrolyte is seldom discussed, as IL is considered being fully stable in ambient conditions.
 However, in a real electrochemical device working in air, IL cannot be considered as a solvent-free electrolyte.
-Recently, investigation of physicochemical properties of water-IL mixtures has attracted an extensive interest [79-82], primarily from the viewpoint of using ILs as non-volatile solvents in chemical synthesis or purification technologies.
-A change in the RH level also causes a drift in the electromechanical parameters of the IEAP actuators and sensors, which, in turn, raises the need for considering the RH level as an important input parameter for actuator control algorithms and as a correction parameter for sensors.
-Consequently, the characterization and modelling of the effect of RH level on the properties of the IEAPs is justified.
+Recently, the investigation of physicochemical properties of the water-IL mixtures has attracted an extensive interest [79-82], primarily from the viewpoint of using the ILs as non-volatile solvents in chemical synthesis or in purification technologies.
+A change in the RH level also causes a drift in the electromechanical parameters of IEAP actuators and sensors.
+This, in turn, gives rise to the need for considering the RH level as an important input parameter for actuator control algorithms and as a correction parameter for sensors.
+Consequently, the characterization and modelling of the effect of RH level on the properties of IEAP is justified.

 From sensors to energy harvesters

 Vibration, humidity, and pressure, which are common by-products of anthropogenic activity (such as thermal power stations or motor traffic) and accompany with various natural phenomena, offer virtually unlimited source for harvestable energy.
 The energy harvested from the surrounding environment is considered as green and renewable.
-Today, many of these power sources are often not widely utilized, due to lack of efficient energy-harvesting materials.
-Due to high cost of the energy-harvesting materials and their comparably low power density, the energy harvested from the ambient environment is currently not considered as a potential replacement for nuclear or thermal energy.
+Today, many of the ambient power sources are often not widely utilized, due to the lack of efficient energy-harvesting materials.
+Due to the high cost of the energy-harvesting materials and due to their comparably low power density, the energy harvested from the ambient environment is currently not considered as a potential replacement for nuclear or thermal energy.
 However, the energy harvesters in micro-scale are of particular interest for portable devices.

 Energy harvesting in micro-scale